action-is-hope/shelley/README.md

 To begin with this project it primaily driving sone of our internal projects.
 However we are planning to keep generic /configurable as possible for our own use as it will drive multiple sites.
 Stylable allows us to essenetially define our 'holy grain' HTML which is essentially exposed as a styling API for any CSS that we want to throw at it.

 ## Styling
 Components come unstyled by default (a few exceptions) with all the styles coming from the theme, so you can completely do you own thing.
-This feature is one of the reasons for writing this, in honour of http://www.csszengarden.com/ before it is forgotton.
-CSS has always been versatile.
+This feature is one of the reasons for writing this, in honour of (CSS Zen Garden)[http://www.csszengarden.com/ before it is forgotton.
+CSS has always been versatile].

 We are providing a base project/theme which we have just called `Default` whihch you are welcome to either extend off or copy and make your own.